eugene-renoir/fundamentals/README.md

 # Fundamentals

-This repository contains files about Algorithm, Data structure, and basics of Computer science.<br>
+This repository contains the files of Algorithm, Data structure, and basics of Computer science.<br>

 File name
 ---------------------------------------------------------------------------------------------------